arturkuchynski/ecom/README.md

 This project is a prototype of real-world bookstore solution powered by Django 2.

-### Using MoSCoW method of development prioritization of the dev state of the project, requirements can be displayed as follows:
+### Using MoSCoW method of development prioritization of the dev state of the project, I define project requirements for myself as follows:

 ### Must have
 - [x] Bookstore Models Hierarchy